Ravenstine/skillex/README.md

 Sometimes you'll ask it something it will not know about.
 In that case, the `none speak:` key in the web request overrides the label dialog if the search result returned nothing.

 ## Schema Builder

-`bin/build-schema` will go through all intents mentioned in all the pills and merge them into a single JSON intent schema in the `schemas/` directory.
+`bin/build-schema` will go through all intents mentioned in all the pills and merge them into a single JSON intent schema in the `speechAssets/` directory.
 Drag or copy+paste the schema into your Alexa Skills Kit code editor.
 Any intents with the same name get merged, including their sample utterances.

+This only outputs a schema that will work for Skill Builder Beta.
+It will not output separate text files for sample utterances.
+You should just use Skill Builder Beta.

 ## Development

 It's recommended that you use [bespoken.tools](https://bespoken.tools/).

+## Deployment

+Running `bin/bundle` will create an optimized bundle of your skill, which you can upload to an AWS Lambda function.

 ### Installation